 SOME KIDS just have that energy, that sparkle in the eyes, that irrepressible spirit.
 Sabrina Shannon was one of those, a pure pistol of a kid.
 Her personality shone through in the radio documentary she produced with her aunt, Kathleen Whelan, which originally aired on a CBC Radio program back in 2001.

 The documentary was a first-person narrative about living with allergies.
-Sabrina, who was at risk of anaphylaxis to peanut, dairy products and soy, proved a natural at the mike, interviewing her girlfriends, her mother and holding forth about her allergies.
+Sabrina, who was at risk of anaphylaxis to peanut, dairy and soy, proved a natural at the mike.
+She interviewed her girlfriends, her mother and gave her own views of life with food allergies.
 It was a great 12 minutes of audiotape.

 But this anecdote takes place in the past tense.
 Sabrina’s tale turns, sadly, to one of tragedy.
 She is the food-allergic kid who didn’t make it, the bright light extinguished.